Where to See Wildflowers – Near Perth

 Bungendore Park is 498 ha of bushland.
 It carries a mixture of marri and jarrah trees with good areas of banksia and dryandra and some wandoo trees.
 There is a low ground flora with lots of flowers.
 It is a favourite place for bush walkers and bird watchers

 This is the best-preserved remnant urban bushland between the Swan and Canning Rivers.
 It is a typical jarrah-banksia woodland on Bassendean Sand.
-The greatest species diversity is in the understorey, with in excess of 150 native species in just 9 ha.
+The greatest species diversity is in the understory, with in excess of 150 native species in just 9 ha.
+Friends of Jirdarup Bushland

 9. Star Swamp